TypeScript Notes

 -

-Properties in types and interfaces can be suffixed with question marks to show that their presence is optional.
-Originally, these types and interfaces were satisfied when the optional properties were missing from the object, or when they were explicitly set to
+Keys in object types can be suffixed with question marks to show that their presence is optional.
+Originally, these types matched objects that lacked the optional properties entirely, as well as ones that explicitly set the properties to

 undefined